What is the covenant for a kingdom that Jesus made with his

 διαθήσομαι

-not mention a covenant.
+not mention any covenant.
 Rather than giving [making] a covenant with his

-disciples, Jesus is giving them the kingdom: "And
+disciples, Jesus is assuring them that they will receive the kingdom, just

 I assign